Tiiiger/bert_score/README.md

   - Support 8 SimCSE models
   - Fix the support of scibert (to be compatible with transformers >= 4.0.0)
   - Add scripts for reproducing some results in our paper (See this [folder](./reproduce))
+  - Support fast tokenizers in huggingface transformers with `--use_fast_tokenizer`.
+Notably, you will get different scores because of the difference in the tokenizer implementations.
 - Updated to version 0.3.9
   - Support 3 BigBird models
   - Fix bugs for mBART and T5